 Southwest Nigeria is the land of my ancestors, the land of my dreams.
 My grandfather slaved all his life as a low-income farmer to give my father the gift of a white-collar education on a peasant farmer's income.

 My father grew up on a farm, and eventually became a professor of Animal nutrition and feed technology.
-I and my siblings worked on the family farm to help raise pigs for slaughter.
+My siblings and I worked on the family farm to help raise pigs for slaughter.
 It was hard, onerous work.
-I thought several times that the income didn't justify the labor.
-It consistently occurred to me while growing up that there ought to be better ways to produce food that will benefit society without hard back bending low -pay work.
+I've thought several times that the income didn't justify the labor.
+It consistently occurred to me while growing up there ought to be better ways to produce food that will benefit society without hard back bending low -pay work.

-I eventually trained as a public health physician.
+Eventually, I trained as a public health physician.
 Now on a daily basis, I see the connections between income and diets.
 I've seen how environments affect the meals residents eat.
 I've seen meals shape state of health.
-I have seen families go for months without a single source of protein.
-I have witnessed children in these communities under the age of 5, through no fault of theirs, develop malnutrition and nutrient deficiency, and underperform in schools.
+I've seen families go for months without a single source of protein.
+I have also witnessed children in these communities under the age of 5, through no fault of theirs, develop malnutrition and nutrient deficiency, and underperform in schools.

 My team and I can't time travel into the past to change things, but with this vision, we believe we can shape the future of the next generation coming after us.